 I’ve used Dynamat for thirty years and it’s the best there is, period.
 This Dynamat Extreme Kit is what I recommend, and it even includes a roller for applying it.
 This is one sound-deadening product that can be used on virtually any body panel.
 Extreme Dynamat provides four times the sound-deadening effect, but half the weight, of Original Dynamat.
 And, it cuts interior temperatures by up to 50%.
 The bulk pack includes 9 sheets, each 18″ x 32″ x 0.060″ thick, to cover about 36 square feet total.

 I hope you enjoyed this list of my favorite car audio components.
 These products are all best in class and will instantly give you a world-class car audio system in your restomod.

-Without a doubt, every vehicle is different as are user preferences.
-And, that’s understood but for many restomod owners, this list of products can be purchased and installed in about a week.
-So, if your upgrading your car audio system, purchase some of these trusted products.
+Without a doubt, every vehicle is different, as are user preferences.
+And, that’s understood, but for many restomod owners, this list of products can be purchased and installed in about a week.
+So, if you upgrade your car audio system, consider some of these trusted products.
 You’ll be glad you did.

 Related Car Audio Gear Questions

 Our pick.
 Pioneer AVH-W4500NEX.
 Versatile and easy to use. …

 Budget pick.
 Sony XAV-AX100.
 Lower price, fewer features. …